 What I love most about the recipes that I created was the fact that they are not only simple, but a step-up from the norm.
 There is always an ingredient or two that takes something like a traditional oatmeal cookie to an intense flavour combination.
 For example. the addition of crystallized ginger gives a bit of unexpected spice to a sweet treat.
 Even Chickpea Masala gets updated with a little bit of dried apricot.

-If you are looking for some interesting and non-traditional recipes, Antoni in the Kitchen is one cookbook to check out this season.
+Antoni in the Kitchen by Antoni Porowski is one cookbook to check out this season if you are looking for some interesting and non-traditional recipes.
 Not only are there some beautiful images and lovely anecdotes in the book, the recipes are unique and simple.
 I look forward to trying more of them.